TV Tropes Needs Your Help

 - When Amy, River, and Rory are fretting about whether or not they should tell the Doctor that they saw his future self die.

 Riley: When I saw you stop the world from, you know, ending, I just assumed that was a big week for you.
 Turns out I suddenly find myself needing to know the plural of "apocalypse".

-- In the first season, it was teachers referencing when she burned down her last school's gymnasium.
+- In the first season, teachers like to reference the time she burned down her old school's gym.

 - One of Delenn's Crowning Moments Of Awesome in Babylon 5 recalled one of Sheridan's.